 My teacher and friend Dick Koehler is a maniac for training dogs instead of killing them.
 Deaf dogs, three legged dogs, dogs with chartreuse spots on their heads.
 He hasn’t gotten around to getting another Dane, though there have been other dogs, of course.
 Of course.

 “But won’t it hurt?” my student asked me recently when I gave that advice: another dog, same breed, as soon as possible.
-“Won’t it hurt my daughter again?”
 Oh, it hurts, especially when, as is so often the case, you have a part in the dog’s death.
 Perhaps because you were careless and he got run over, or because, like Master Twyti, you gave the nod to the vet or to the huntsman with his falchion.

 I said in tones of vibrant command, “Another dog, same breed, right away.”
-Nothing else, for wordiness is not in order when you are discussing, as we so often are, the education of a queen, even in, or maybe especially in, late twentieth century Connecticut.
+Nothing else, for wordiness is not in order when you are discussing such.